 - The onboarding process should emphasize communication and be clear and concise about the acceptable modes of communication.
-The newcomers need to communicate about their roles and responsibilities and what is expected out of them in the first year.
+The newcomers must communicate their roles and responsibilities and what is expected of them in the first year.

 - The predominant goal of the onboarding process is to align the new recruits to the goals and vision of the organization.
-They need to know the business strategies and communicate how they work in achieving the company’s goals.
+They need to know the business strategies and communicate how they work to achieve the company’s goals.

 Why Is Onboarding Important?